Easy Bible History Quiz with Answers.

 -

-What is the name of certain manuscripts found in caves near a sea?
+What is the name of certain manuscripts found in caves near the sea?

 A cave stored the Dead Sea Scrolls, which included a substantial portion of the Old Testament.

-Between 1947 and 1956, researchers discovered these scrolls in caves near Qumran, Israel, close to the Dead Sea.
+Researchers uncovered these scrolls between 1947 and 1956, in caves near Qumran, Israel, close to the Dead Sea.

 The Dead Sea Scrolls were found in a cave.